FNP vs. ACNP + Core Differences

 What Does a PNP-AC Do?

 PNP-ACs care for babies, children, adolescents, and young adults up to age 21 dealing with complex or critical health conditions.
-These practitioners can find work in many different settings, including hospitals, emergency departments, ICUs, and subspecialty clinics.
-Practitioners must have an advanced knowledge of child healthcare.
+These practitioners can work in many different settings, including hospitals, emergency departments, ICUs, and subspecialty clinics.
+NPs need advanced knowledge of child healthcare.

-Responsibilities include diagnosing and treating acute health issues, coordinating with patients’ healthcare teams, and empowering a patient’s family through education and an effective care plan.
-While PNP-ACs focus on a younger population, they perform many of the same duties as AG-ACNPs and FNPs, as these specialties share target populations or healthcare needs.
+While PNP-ACs focus on younger populations, they perform many of the same duties as AG-ACNPs and FNPs, as these specialties share target populations or healthcare needs.

 Education and Certification

-While all NPs must earn an advanced degree to practice, the nursing field offers multiple educational routes for these professionals.
-For instance, the simplest route to qualify for a master’s in nursing requires students to earn a bachelor of science in nursing (BSN) and get experience with their target population.
-Students interested in launching their career quickly may earn an associate degree in nursing (ADN), then a BSN or apply for an RN-to-BSN bridge program.
+While all NPs must earn an advanced degree to practice, the nursing field offers multiple educational routes for these nurses.
+For instance, the simplest route to qualify for a master’s in nursing (MSN) requires students to earn a bachelor of science in nursing (BSN) and get experience with their target population.

 How to Become an AG-ACNP